 Evangelia (Lilian) Tsourdi (Member of the coordination team) is a lecturer in International Human Rights and Refugee Law at the university of Oxford.
 Before she was a Max Weber Fellow at the Law Department of the European University Institute (EUI).
 She holds a PhD from the Law Faculty and the Institute for European Studies of the Université libre de Bruxelles (ULB).
-Her current research focuses on the administrative governance of the EU asylum policy and EU funding in selected policy areas.
+Her research focuses on the administrative governance of the EU asylum policy and EU funding in selected policy areas.
 She regularly undertakes consultancy work for EU institutions and international and non-governmental organisations.
-She was most recently employed as researcher at the Migration Policy Centre of the EUI, the ULB and at the UCL, and as advisor for a Member of the European Parliament.
+She was also employed as researcher at the Migration Policy Centre of the EUI, the ULB and at the UCL, and as advisor for a Member of the European Parliament.